isuke01/gravityform-nuxt-isu/components/gravity-form/readme.md

     </GForm>
 ```
 Tip:
-`slotProps` are props passed by slot to the template, and we bind them into our custom `Button` in the example case.
+`slotProps` are props passed be slot to the template, and we bind them into our custom `Button` in the example case.
 More: https://v2.vuejs.org/v2/guide/components-slots.html#Scoped-Slots
 ### Custom submit button

 Custom submit button can by set using scoped slot named `submitButton`